trushil/Arduino-Security-Panel-System/README.md

 * 1 X Loud Speaker
 * 1 X LCD-16x2
 * 1 X 1K ohm potentiometer
-* 1 X ESP8266 Wifi Shield
+* 1 X ESP8266 ESP-12E UART WIFI Shield

 ## Build Instructions
 The below schematic gives an idea about how the components are put together to build the system.